 Some patients with kidney failure or nephrotic disease also suffer from extreme bone pain, fatigue caused by anemia, shortness of breath, trouble with exertion, or swelling of the knees or feet.
 These symptoms can cause problems with walking or standing for long periods of time, which may result in the issuance of an RFC for no more than sedentary work.
 In assessing your RFC, the insurance company also considers factors like the side effects of therapy and medication, the effects of any post-therapeutic residuals, and the expected duration of treatment.

 The insurance company will use your RFC to determine whether there are any types of jobs you can do.
 For example, you may be approved when you are given an RFC of sedentary work and you are unable to sustain work at a productive pace for 2 hour intervals because of fatigue, anemia, and bone pain caused by your kidney disease.

 Work With an Experienced Long Term Disability Attorney

 If you are unable to work as a result of kidney failure, you should consult with an experienced long term disability attorney.
 Unfortunately, long term disability carriers do not make it easy for disabled claimants to receive the benefits that they deserve.
+We handle claims with Cigna, Unum, Lincoln, Hartford, Principal, and all of the other major disability insurance companies.
 If your kidney failure makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
 Give us a call today to discuss your claim at (888) 321-8131.